-This is our recommended workaround to accommodate 'Group Subscriptions'.
+This is our recommended workaround to accommodate "Group Subscriptions".

-- Third: From the information provided on the form you can create a private company plan here.
-Make sure to price the subscription according to the # of employees they are paying for.
-So if they are paying for 10 employees and an individual membership costs $10 a month.
-You could price the plan at 10 x 10 = $100/mo.
+From the information provided on the form, you can create a private plan.
+Make sure to price the subscription according to the number of members they are paying for.
+If they are paying for 10 members and an individual membership costs $10 a month, you could price the plan at 10 x 10 = $100/mo.
 You can also set up an annual subscription, depending on how you want to be paid.